AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 <img src="https://github.com/AlexsLemonade/refinebio-examples/raw/05abe1baf3ddac4f27c479eb7ff2f1217ed46011/components/pr-diagrams/some-changes-pr.png" width=600>

-In this example above, the blue project is ready to bee published, but the red project is not.
+In this example above, the blue project is ready to be published, but the red project is not.
 So in this scenario, we would cherry pick both commits from the blue project but ignore the one commit from the incomplete red project.

 This allows us to move forward changes from `staging` that are ready to be public facing even if other changes aren't ready (or if there isn't great timing for when the other changes will be ready).